fishcus/KAP-manual/en/model/segment_manage.en.md

   ![build cube](images/cube_segment_manage/merge_en.png)

-Clicking a segment ID (e.g. 2edfee35 in the figure above) will guide you to the Monitor page and you will see the task of Merge Cube, as shown in the figure below.
+Clicking a segment ID will guide you to the Monitor page and you will see the task of Merge Cube, as shown in the figure below.

 ![build cube](images/cube_segment_manage/merge_job_en.png)